Many bar takers don’t know what to do with their time after they’re done with it. They forget what they used to enjoy.

 They continue to study for the bar (just in case)… They take time off and go on a trip they can’t afford before going back to the real world (#funemployed)… They grind away at work and miss studying…

-“You’re bored in the year 2017?
+“You’re bored?
 Isn’t there a mirror in the bathroom?
-You can look into it until it breaks,” I tell them passive aggressively but only in my head because social decorum dictates it.
+You can look into it until it breaks,” I tell them passive-aggressively but only in my head because social decorum dictates it.

 Or you could write a blog post to give back to the community.

 Olivia Tucker is a reader of mine who told me the good news after passing the last bar.
 She said to let her know if she could do anything to contribute.
 I asked if she could write me a post on performance tests.
 She agreed.

 My immediate reaction was “oh no, I’m going to be disappointed by yet another person who gets excited from passing the bar and is happy to help out until the high wears off and never responds to simple inquiries again.”

 Turns out Olivia actually came back to me with her helpful tips—on her own!
 And you thought Upworthy was heartwarming (barf).

 I’ll share them below.
 Oh, and you’d better listen to her because she passed the bar on her first try (the recent California one with the 43% pass rate).
 She also reportedly obsessively read through my bar musings while studying (and was an early adopter of my self-study guide, Passer’s Playbook), so you can’t claim I’m not helpful!

 But seriously… she has done an outstanding job preparing for the bar with her efforts and actions.
 I’m excited to share this real treat with you because this section of the bar is not to be underestimated.
 You can’t let the PTs be your mistake.